-Indiana State University offers an online master of education (M.Ed.) in elementary education with concentrations in early childhood, literacy, and primary/intermediate.
+Indiana State University offers an online master's degree in elementary education (M.Ed.) with concentrations in early childhood, literacy, and primary/intermediate.
 This master's is offered entirely online to assist elementary and early childhood teachers who wish to improve professional competence and meet licensure requirements.

 - This 32-credit-hour program may be completed in 18 months of full-time study if the student begins in summer and follows our recommended sequence (summer: 9 credits; fall: 6 credits; spring: 6 credits; summer: 11 credits).
 Students do have the option of extending the program should they choose a less aggressive schedule.
 The University allows part-time students to take up to seven years to earn the degree, although the program is typically completed in far less time.

 Note: In addition to this on-line master's program, the University offers the master of education in elementary education on the Indiana State University campus, located in Terre Haute, Indiana.
 The on-campus master's includes concentrations in early childhood, literacy, and primary/intermediate—plus an elementary initial licensure concentration that enables an individual who already holds a bachelor's degree to obtain a teaching license.

 Fees and Expenses